MASTER SERVICES AGREEMENT

 5. Confidential Information” means information of a Disclosing Party that the Receiving Party receives in connection with this Agreement, including Personal Data, Customer Content and Loopio Content, and does not include information that is (i) previously known to the Receiving Party prior to disclosure by the Disclosing Party, without any obligation of confidentiality, (ii) publicly known or becomes publicly known through no breach of the Agreement by the Receiving Party, (iii) rightfully received from a third party under no confidentiality obligation with respect to the Confidential Information, or (iv) independently developed by the Receiving Party without use of the Disclosing Party’s Confidential Information.

-6. Customer Content” means content the Customer provides, creates, stores, and processes through the Loopio Solution.
+6. Customer Content” means content the Customer provides, creates, stores, and processes through the Services, including any input or output generated and returned by the GenAI Functions.

 7. Disclosing Party” means the Party disclosing Confidential Information to the Receiving Party.

-8. Documentation” means all documentation, online resources, user guides and release notes made available by Loopio to Customer in respect of use of the Loopio Solution, including all amendments and updates thereto.
+8. Documentation” means all documentation, online resources, user guides and release notes made available by Loopio to Customer in respect of use of the Services, including all amendments and updates thereto.

 9. DPA” means the applicable Data Processing Addendum.

-10. Effective Date” means the earlier of (i) the effective date set out in the initial Order Form, or (ii) the first date on which the Customer accesses the Loopio Solution.
+10. Effective Date” means the earliest to occur of (i) the effective date of the initial Order Form that references this MSA or (iii) the date Customer first accesses the Services.

 11. Extraction Period” means the thirty (30) day period following the date of termination or expiration of this Agreement.